triptease/docs/structured-data.md

-## Structured Data
+## Welcome to structured-data.triptease.io

 ### Overview

 [Schema.org](http://schema.org/) contains a rich vocabulary that can be used to help tools read and understand web pages in wide number of domains.
 This page details the markup that can be added to a hotel website for the benefit of not only Triptease products but also your SEO and Google listings.

 If you notice anything wrong please raise an [issue](https://github.com/triptease/structured-data/issues).

 ### Microdata vs RDFa vs JSON-LD

 If the markup is static (like your hotel name and address) then JSON-LD is generally the easiest to test and debug, while if the meta data is more dynamic (like offers or rate details) you may want to use the microdata format embedded in the HTML so that you keep the UI in sync with the meta data.

 Triptease supports all three formats so if you are already using one then don’t worry about switching.

 ### Getting started

 There are different levels of support for meta-data, it's best to start with the simplest and work your way up to more advanced features as you get more comfortable.

 * [Identification](#identification)
 * [Reservation](#reservation)